mirzausman371/Test-Task/src/pages/docs/v1/06-smart-contract-integration/01-quick-start.md

 tags: smart contract integration, documentation, quick start
 ---

-Developing smart contracts for Ethereum involves a bevy of off-chain tools used for producing and testing bytecode that runs on the [Ethereum Virtual Machine (EVM)](https://eth.wiki/en/concepts/evm/ethereum-virtual-machine-(evm)-awesome-list).
+Developing smart contracts for Binance Smart Chain involves a bevy of off-chain tools used for producing and testing bytecode that runs on the [Binance Smart Chain Virtual Machine (BVM)](https://eth.wiki/en/concepts/evm/ethereum-virtual-machine-(evm)-awesome-list).
-Some tools also include workflows for deploying this bytecode to the Ethereum network and testnets.
+Some tools also include workflows for deploying this bytecode to the Binance Smart Chain network and testnets.
 There are many options for these tools.
-This guide walks you through writing and testing a simple smart contract that interacts with the Kwikswap Protocol using one specific set of tools (`truffle` + `npm` + `mocha`).
+This guide walks you through writing and testing a simple smart contract that interacts with the Brainaut Protocol using one specific set of tools (`truffle` + `npm` + `mocha`).

 ## Requirements